Jach/lisp-refactoring/README.md

 +-------------------------------------------------------------------------------+
 ```

+TLDR: scroll to the bottom of each refactoring to see if there's code implemented for it yet.

 ### Common Functions

-If you couldn't already tell, this is all pretty hacky.
-Here are some common
+If you couldn't already tell, this is all pretty hacky, and I used AI tools to help vibe-code a lot as well because I don't really know vimscript well.
+Here are
-functions that will be useful for multiple refactoring commands.
-A list of
-general pre-requisites beyond using slimv is at the top.
+some common functions that will be useful for multiple refactoring commands.
+A list of general pre-requisites beyond using slimv is at the top.

 ```vim
 " Requirements: